erikchomez/TheRealFarmerJohn/docs/final.md

 To accomplish this goal, we decided to use reinforcement learning, similar to the mission in Assignment 2.
 However, for our project, reinforcement learning by itself was unable to establish the connection between sowing and proper harvesting due to the time necessary for wheat growth.
-Therefore, we opted to train our agent using a curriculum learning process in which we could specify individual skills necessary for the process and allow the agent to link these learned behaviors together to successfully optimalize the end goal of harvesting wheat.
+Therefore, we opted to train our agent using a curriculum learning process in which we could specify individual skills necessary for the process and allow the agent to link these learned behaviors together to successfully optimize the end goal of harvesting wheat.
 Curriculum learning also allowed us to split the complex task into smaller segments for easier debugging and analysis, and due to the prolonged time necessary for crop growth in Minecraft without the use of artificial lights or bone meal, was pivotal in producing reasonable test durations.
 It was both convenient and necessary in order to attempt this multi-stage, randomized time-delay task.

 In regards to the process itself, farming in Minecraft is a multi-step process that can be optimized with various factors: